 Moments when I can delight in his sweet little laugh over a silly game.

-Moments when I can show being fully present with him is way more important than checking my e-mail, or folding an extra load of laundry.
+Moments when I can show that being fully present with him is way more important than checking my e-mail, or folding an extra load of laundry.

-Ten years from now, my son will be a teenager, and I imagine he will have his own busy life full of sports practices, activities, friends, homework, and dare I say it, maybe even a girlfriend (gulp).
+10 years from now, my son will be a teenager, and I imagine he will have his own busy life full of sports practices, activities, friends, homework, and dare I say it, maybe even a girlfriend (gulp).
 Time spent with his mom will probably not rank high on his priority list.
 But when I say, “Hey, bud.
 Can we chat for a few minutes?”
 I hope in those moments, he will make a little room for me.